chengcno/3DCamFollower/README.md

   Control the object visualization state.

 ## Create a Cam-Follower Mechanism <a name = "create_mech"></a>
-These instructions give an example to you of how to use our code to generate a cam-linkage mechanism by yourself.
+These instructions give an example to you of how to use our code to generate a cam-follower mechanism by yourself.

 ### Step 1: import an input curve
 Import any input curve file by clicking `Read Input Curve` button.